 In addition, one of your witnesses must not be related to you by blood, marriage, or adoption—and must not be entitled to any part of your estate by operation of law or under your will.

 Finally, if you are in a skilled nursing facility, the document must also be witnessed by a patient advocate or ombudsman.
 (This requirement applies whether the document is witnessed or notarized.)

-Learn more about Living Wills and Medical Powers of Attorney.
+Learn more about Living Wills & Medical Powers of Attorney.

 Learn more about California's Advance Directive for Health Care.

-When you make an advance directive with Quicken WillMaker Plus, it will conform to all of California’s advance directive laws and it will print with plain English instructions that detail how to make it legal.
+When you make an advance directive with Quicken WillMaker & Trust or Nolo's Online California Health Care Directive, it will conform to California law and it will print with plain English instructions that detail how to make it legal.